HamidSherz/ecommerce-sales-analysis/README.md

 1. **Seasonal Correlations**: Investigate the factors driving seasonal sales peaks.
 2. **Product Profitability**: Analyze profitability trends for products with unique sales patterns.
 3. **AOV Variations**: Investigate variations in Average Order Value (AOV) among high-value customers across different regions to optimize pricing and promotional strategies.

+**Limitations**
+- **Data Coverage**: December data from the previous year was excluded to prevent duplicate entries for that month.
+This decision was made to maintain data accuracy and avoid inflating the annual metrics with repeated December values.

 ### Screenshots and Visualizations
 ![](Tableau_visuals/image_sales_trends.JPG)